HomeOfVapourSynthEvolution/VapourSynth-Curve/README.md

 * master: Sets the master key points.
 These points will define a second pass mapping.
 It is sometimes called a "luminance" or "value" mapping.
 It can be used with `curve` since it acts like a post-processing LUT.

+* acv: Specifies a Photoshop curves file (.acv) to import the settings from.

 * planes: Sets which planes will be processed.
 Any unprocessed planes will be simply copied.